St. Dominic Academy v. Makin

 Case Snapshot

 Catholic schools in Maine long provided an accessible education for rural families through the state’s tuition assistance program.
-Unfortunately, in 1982, faith-based schools, including St. Dominic Academy, were excluded from the program because they are religious.
-The Supreme Court overturned Maine’s religious ban in 2022; but Maine amended the tuition assistance program under the guise of a “human rights” law to keep schools like St. Dominic out of the program and unable to serve Maine families.
-Today, even though Maine allows families to use government tuition money to send their kids to private boarding schools in Massachusetts and pays tuition to public schools in Quebec, it won’t let rural Maine families chose religious schools like St. Dominic.
+Unfortunately, in 1982, all religious schools, including St. Dominic Academy, were excluded from the program.
+The Supreme Court overturned Maine’s religious ban in 2022.
+Anticipating its loss in Carson, Maine changed its Human Rights Law to exclude schools like St. Dominic that hold Catholic beliefs about sex, marriage, and family life.
+Today, even though Maine allows families to use government money to send their kids to boarding schools in New Hampshire and all girls’ schools in Massachusetts—neither of which are subject to Maine’s Human Rights Law—it won’t let rural families chose St. Dominic.

 Status